Research at the Functional Foods Forum

 - technology development

-Professor Seppo Salminen, the Director of FFF, leads the Probiotics Research Group.
+Professor Seppo Salminen, leads the Probiotics Research Group.

 The research is based on co-operation with the children’s clinic and focuses on supporting the microbiota for healthy maturation.